isontheline/pro.webssh.net/documentation/src/docs/documentation/help/networking/dynamic-port-forwarding.md

     When Dynamic Port Forwarding is enabled inside WebSSH, all subsequent SSH and SFTP launched connections are forwarded through the Jump Server, seemlessly.

-    In background Dynamic Port Forwarding launches a SOCKS Proxy Server on the local device, which can also be used inside a Web Browser or any other application that supports SOCKS.
+    In background, Dynamic Port Forwarding launches a SOCKS Proxy Server on the local device, which can also be used inside a Web Browser or any other application that supports SOCKS.
 This way you can access any resource through the Jump Server even it's a web page, a database, a file server, etc.

 !!! warning "Subsequent connections are forwarded through the Jump Server"
     When enabled, Dynamic Port Forwarding will forward all connections *INSIDE* WebSSH (SSH, SFTP, TUNNEL) to your Jump Server.
 This means that you only will be able to access resources reachable through the Jump Server.